CLI Reference for ETLs

 This section documents ETL management operations with ais etl.
 But first, note:

-For background on AIS-ETL, getting-started steps, working examples, and tutorials, please refer to:
+For background on AIS-ETL, getting started, working examples, and tutorials, please refer to:

 Table of Contents